 So where does this benchmark index stand now?

-Today’s chart illustrates how the S&P 500 is currently testing support (green line) of its long-term trend channel.
+Today’s chart illustrates how the S&P 500 is bouncing off support (green line) of its long-term trend channel.

 What is the S&P 500?

 The S&P 500 is a basket of 500 U.S. publicly traded, large-cap stocks.

 The S&P 500 was initiated on March 4, 1957.